KMiasnikov/Delicious-Delights/README.md

 # Delicious-Delights
-The website with recipes of different meals from all over the world.
-Created as an assignment for my Web Development course in University
+This website features recipes for different meals from all over the world.
+It was created as an assignment for my Web Development course at University.